 This command will create an executable file in the dist folder without any dependencies, as all the dependency files are bundled in the .exe file because of the –onefile flag.

-If your python program is a GUI application, you would have noticed that a console window is opened at first and after few seconds the GUI application starts.
-This is not good for User Experience.
+If your python program is a GUI application, you would have noticed that a console window is opened at first and after a few seconds the GUI application starts.
+This is not good for the User Experience.

 $ pyinstaller --onefile -w yourprogram.py